Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS/VANILLA.md

 `resource-pack` - Sets the resource pack the player downloads to use on the server when joining.
 Must be a URI.

-`server-ip` - Sets if the server is bind to a certain IP.
+`server-ip` - Binds the server to a certain IP.

 `server-port` - Sets the port the server runs on.